 Less than 1% of human foods come from the ocean.

 Innovative approaches are needed to develop new, ocean food production systems that do not separate but combine capture fisheries and aquaculture, but do not destroy or compromise the resilience of marine ecosystems.

 By developing – fully – cooperative research and team science – and using the “aquaculture toolbox” we can not only produce adequate seafoods for future humanity and also support the restoration of capture fisheries while protecting and enhancing marine ecosystems, plus also redevelop the world’s working waterfronts as premier examples of the “blue-green economy”.

 Ecological aquaculture and the ecosystems approach to aquaculture will enhance humanity’s responsibility to better steward ocean ecosystems while also feeding the future world with nutrient-dense foods essential for human health and wellness.

-B.A.
-Costa-Pierce, Invited Lecture, Bren School, University of California Santa Barbara, April 5, 2013
+Invited Lecture, Bren School, University of California Santa Barbara, April 5, 2013

 What is Ecological Aquaculture?

 Ecological aquaculture is a transdisciplinary area of scholarship and practice – a “pracademic” – that combines the social-ecological wisdom of aquafarming and fishing peoples with the science knowledge of aquatic ecosystems to provide economic, environmental, and social profits from seafoods to Humanity.